Matchstick Men: Release

+Box office

 Opening in 2,711 theaters in the United States and Canada, the film's opening weekend gross stood at second place with $13.0 million for a per-theater-average of $4,827; it ultimately lost the number-one position to Once Upon a Time in Mexico.
 The film eventually grossed $36.9 million domestically, and $65.5 million worldwide.

-Reception
+Critical reception

-Roger Ebert rated the film four stars (out of four) and described it as "so absorbing that whenever it cuts away from the plot, there is another, better plot to cut to."
+Roger Ebert gave the film 4 stars out of 4, describing it as "so absorbing that whenever it cuts away from the plot, there is another, better plot to cut to."
 He also recommended the film for several Oscar nominations, most notably Nicolas Cage's performance and the film's screenplay.
-James Berardinelli awarded the film three-and-a-half stars (out of four), praising the film for its "sly, biting sense of humor" and "emotionally satisfying" elements.
+James Berardinelli awarded the film 3½ stars out of 4, praising the film for its "sly, biting sense of humor" and "emotionally satisfying" elements.
 He also praised the film's acting, and ultimately noted that the film was "worth every cent" of the ticket price and was "the first winner of the fall movie season."

-Some critics were not impressed.
-Renee Graham of The Boston Globe criticized the film for its sentimentality, writing that "director Ridley Scott goes all gooey in this off-key adaptation of Eric Garcia's cynical novel."
-Despite praising the performances of Sam Rockwell and Alison Lohman, Graham was not fond of Cage, writing that he is more "irritating than interesting" and that the film follows a similar style.
-Similarly, Lou Lumenick of the New York Post praised the film's acting but noted that the viewer "may end up feeling as suckered as Roy's victims."
-Lumenick did not enjoy the twist ending, believing that it was a large detractor to the film's value.
+Carrie Rickey of The Philadelphia Inquirer praised Lohman's "naturalistic acting" and "unaffected air".
+She also liked Scott's "mannerist direction", yet had mixed feelings about the film's final "O. Henry surprise", calling it "a twist deserving of Chubby Checker."
+Stephen Hunter of The Washington Post wrote the film was best enjoyed when "you don't fight it and try not to put too much thought into certain anomalies that crop up along the way.
+Let it swindle you; it's part of the fun."